Maryhill: Geography

 The Maryhill district has several sub-districts, such as Acre, Botany, Dawsholm Park, Firhill, Gairbraid, Gilshochill, Maryhill Park, North Kelvinside, Queen's Cross, St George's Cross, Cadder, Summerston, Woodside and Wyndford.

 Governance

 Maryhill is part of the Glasgow Maryhill and Springburn constituency in the Scottish Parliament and of Maryhill Ward (Ward 15) on Glasgow City Council.
 Glasgow Maryhill was a constituency represented in the House of Commons of the Parliament of the United Kingdom from 1918 until 2005 when it was subsumed into the new Glasgow North constituency.

-Maryhill Ward is a multi-member Ward and has three Councillors: Abdul Bostani (SNP), Keiran O'Neill (Labour) and Franny Scally (SNP).
-The MSP for Maryhill and Springburn is Bob Doris and the MP for Glasgow North is Patrick Grady.
+Maryhill Ward is a multi-member Ward and has three Councillors: Abdul Bostani (SNP), Marie Garrity (Labour) and Franny Scally (SNP).
+The MSP for Glasgow Kelvin and Maryhill is Bob Doris and the MP for Glasgow North is Martin Rhodes.

 Demography

 The population of the Glasgow Maryhill and Springburn constituency was 73,493 as of 2015 and the population as of 2013 of the Maryhill/Kelvin Ward was 27,125.
 Although the population is predominantly White Scottish/British (22,784), Maryhill is ethnically diverse.
 The largest of the other ethnic groups are Chinese and African (664 and 660 respectively).